fsprojects/Paket/docs/content/commands/pack.md

   </tbody>
 </table>

 As you see here, the first command (without the `lock-dependencies` parameter) creates version requirements as specified in your [`paket.dependencies` file][depfile].
-The second command takes the currently resolved version from your [`paket.lock` file][lockfile] and "locks" it to this specific version.
+The second command takes the currently resolved versions from your [`paket.lock` file][lockfile] and "locks" them to these specific versions.

   [lockfile]: lock-file.html
   [depfile]: dependencies-file.html